 The state legislature has passed two Disaster Preparedness Sales Tax Holidays – the first scheduled to run May 27 through June 9, and the other from Aug.
 26 until Sept.
 8. Items like reusable ice packs, candles, flashlights, batteries, gas cans, bottled water, portable generators and more can be purchased during the tax holiday without paying sales tax.

-SF’s Emergency Management will meet as necessary during the season and provide students, faculty and staff any needed information about potential closing dates if storms impact the college’s service district.
-Official college announcements about closures and storm updates will be provided on SF Alerts webpage.
+SF’s Emergency Management will meet as necessary during the season and provide students, faculty and staff with any needed information about potential closing dates if storms impact the college’s service district.
+Official college announcements about closures and storm updates will be provided on the SF Alerts webpage.